-Unless otherwise noted, this Report covers our operations during the 2017 and 2018 calendar years.
-Following the publication of our last four reports in 2014, 2015, 2016 and 2018, we received feedback and input from both internal and external stakeholders regarding our report and our sustainability initiatives which aided in our development of this Report.
+Unless otherwise noted, this Report covers our operations during the 2019 and 2020 calendar years.
+Following the publication of our last five reports in 2014, 2015, 2016, 2018 and 2019, we received feedback and input from both internal and external stakeholders regarding our report and our sustainability initiatives which aided in our development of this Report.
 As a reflection of our commitment to economic, environmental, and social and governance issues, and in an effort to enhance our disclosure to our stakeholders, we currently intend to release an updated report at least biennially.

-This is our fifth report to be prepared in accordance with the GRI Standards, a voluntary, internationally recognized framework for sustainability reporting that focuses on economic, environmental and social issues and efforts and enables all companies and organizations to measure, understand and communicate this information.

-GRI is a non-profit organization that promotes the use of sustainability reporting as a way for organizations to become more sustainable and contribute to sustainable development.
+This is our sixth report to be prepared in accordance with the GRI Standards, an internationally recognized framework for sustainability reporting that focuses on economic, environmental and social issues and efforts and enables all companies and organizations to measure, understand and communicate this information.
+The GRI is a non-profit organization that promotes the use of sustainability reporting as a way for organizations to become more sustainable and contribute to sustainable development.
 We have continued to utilize GRI's updated GRI Standards, including the G4 Oil and Gas Sector Disclosures, and have developed this Report in accordance with the GRI Standards' "Core" reporting option.
 However, we have included disclosures beyond the "Core" reporting requirements to increase our disclosures to our stakeholders.
 For example, we have addressed many of the GRI Standards' General Disclosure items related to corporate governance, which are only required under the "Comprehensive" reporting option.

-This year, we have further expanded our sustainability reporting by consulting and including indicators from the SASB Standards and recommendations from the TCFD.
-SASB is a non-profit, independent standards-setting organization that establishes and maintains industry-specific standards which assist companies in providing voluntary disclosures to investors on environmental, social and governance issues that are financially material.
+We also consult and include indicators from the SASB Standards and recommendations from the TCFD.
+SASB is a non-profit, independent standards-setting organization that establishes and maintains industry-specific standards which assist companies in providing voluntary disclosures to investors on environmental, social and governance issues.
 TCFD is a global task force that developed a set of voluntary, consistent climate-related financial risk disclosures that enable companies to inform their investors and other stakeholders about the risks they face related to climate change.

-Denbury Resources Inc. and its subsidiaries operate as "Denbury."
-Throughout this Report, unless otherwise noted, "Denbury," "Company," "we," "our" and "us" refer to Denbury Resources Inc. and its subsidiaries.
+Denbury Inc. and its subsidiaries operate as "Denbury."
+Throughout this Report, unless otherwise noted, "Denbury," "Company," "we," "our" and "us" refer to Denbury Inc. and its subsidiaries.

-Reporting Principles
+> Reporting Principles